 This shouldn’t worry you too much.
 It just means the vet may have to remove the baby teeth if they notice that the adult teeth are trying to come through.

-If this isn’t seen to by the 6-month mark, however, it could cause your beagle to have issues chewing their food.
+If this isn’t seen by the 6-month mark, however, it could cause your beagle to have issues chewing its food.